SNStatComp/validatesdmx/README.md

 - is extensible so that new APIs may be added.
 - has speedy performance and avoids unnecessary downloads

 We therefore decided to implement the generic connection to a SDMX registry using the  [rsdmx](https://cran.r-project.org/package=rsdmx) package and to hide the details as much as possible from the end-user in the validate package, so that there is one interface / documentation / cookbook that describes it all.
-Also, since not all registries are blazing fast we plan to add some **caching** in metadata requests in the R-validate implementation.
+Also, since not all registries are blazing fast we added  **caching** within sessions within metadata requests in the R-validate implementation.

-The results of these design decisions will be avilable in:
+The results of these design decisions are available in version 1.1.0 of the R-validate package and the corresponding documentation / tutorials released.
+They can be found here:

- - a new version of the R package validate
+- a new version of the [R package validate](https://cran.r-project.org/package=validate)
+- a new version of the [Data Validation Cookbook](https://data-cleaning.github.io/validate/)
- - an extension of the corresponding data validation cookbook with a chapter on how to us registry metadata from R-validate
+- the cookbook as a [vignette](https://cran.r-project.org/web/packages/validate/vignettes/cookbook.html) in the documentation of the R-validate package.
-  - a dedicated vignette on the R-validate SDMX functionality.

-When available, links to these three outputs will be posted here as well.
+For completeness mention here that, in addition to the work on connecting to SDMX, new constructs have been added to R-validate to support the Eurostat main types of rules.
+These new constructs were added in version 1.0.0 of the package and can be viewed in the [NEWS](https://cran.r-project.org/web/packages/validate/NEWS) file.
+A mapping of these constructs to the main types of rules has been described in more detail in the final report of the validatFOSS2 project.

+Finally we mention that another R-package in the data cleaning ecosystem has been released that offers special support for working on  large datasets contained in a SQL databases.
+This the R-package [validatedb](https://cran.r-project.org/package=validatedb).
+For more information we refer to the documentation.